saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItems.md

       - statusId = `APPROVED` AND
       - productId = parameters.productId.

-2. If

-Primary lookup entity is OrderShipment
-If maySplit is `Y`, Look OrderShipment by orderId and shipGroupSeqId else, orderId and orderItemSeqId.
+2. If maySplit is `Y`, Look OrderShipment by orderId and shipGroupSeqId else, orderId and orderItemSeqId.

 **Parameters**